LibEMG/libemg/docs/source/documentation/features.md

 <a id="8">[8]</a>
 B. Hudgins, P. Parker and R. N. Scott, "A new strategy for multifunction myoelectric control," in IEEE Transactions on Biomedical Engineering, vol. 40, no. 1, pp. 82-94, Jan.
 1993, doi: 10.1109/10.204774.

+<a id="9">[9]</a>
+Campbell E, Phinyomark A, Scheme E. Current Trends and Confounding Factors in Myoelectric Control: Limb Position and Contraction Intensity.
+Sensors.
+2020; 20(6):1613. https://doi.org/10.3390/s20061613